Sonata-Princeton/SONATA-DEV/sonata/tutorials/Tutorial-2/README.md

  mirroring_add 8001 12
 ```

-Here, `12` is the port id for the span port as shown in the figure above.
+Here, `12` is the port id for the monitoring port as shown in the figure above.

 #### Notes
 * For P4 language questions, please refer to the [P4 language specification](https://p4lang.github.io/p4-spec/p4-14/v1.0.4/tex/p4.pdf) for more details.